altanner/intro_to_CLI/03_viewing_files.md

 These might seem trivial (maybe even useless!) but these are powerful building blocks for arranging data.
 You will also see these terms using in programming languages, in particular `head` and `tail` are common especially in Python.

 Finally let's look at using a pager.
 A pager does not put the file contents to the terminal output, but instead shows it to you in a piece of dedicated software.
 It might not look like it, since it is still just plain text in your terminal window!
 But when using a pager, you are no longer on the command line.
-Try the following command:
+We will use the command `less`, which will open a pager to view a file.

 ```
 less the-temptest.txt
 ```

-The file will be shown, and you can scroll down and up with `space` and `b`.
-This is useful for large files, since it does not need to load the whole file into memory to show it to you, only the part it is showing you.
+The file will be shown, and you can scroll down and up with `space` and `b`. `Page up` and `page down` keys will also work.
+This is useful for large files, since it does not need to load the whole file into memory to show it to you.
 To leave the pager, press `q`.
 There are many things that `less` can do, but for now I will mention that you can search by pressing `/` and typing what you are looking for, and you can start `less` at the bottom of the file with `less +G filename`.

 Next page: [Editing files]({{ site.baseurl }}{% link 04_editing_files.md %})